arminosz/aphel/README.md

 IF(!int1 || int2) {
 PRINTC("Or operation completed!")
 }
-// !int1 is true because '!' negates false, and int2 is false, so (!int1 || int2) equals true, thus printing the string
+// !int1 is true because '!' negates false, and int2 is false, so (!int1 OR int2) equals true, thus printing
 ```

 ## ⚡ Known Issues